A Quick Guide to SNAP Eligibility and Benefits

 What is Emergency SNAP?

 Emergency SNAP or “Expedited SNAP” are SNAP benefits that are given to people in immediate need of help, because their income is too low or zero.
 Emergency SNAP must be provided within 7 days, once approved.
+For those facing housing emergencies, learn about emergency housing options

 Can I Get Emergency SNAP?